Forbes

 Every credible discussion of construction AI needs to address its limitations.
 A few risks are worth planning for before adoption.

 • Data quality.
-This is a major constraint, since AI systems depend on accurate, consistent site data, and construction sites often generate messy or incomplete records.
+This is the main constraint.
+AI needs accurate, consistent site data, and sites tend to produce messy or incomplete records.

 • Systems integration.
-This can also be difficult, particularly for firms running legacy project management or ERP software that was not designed to work with AI tools.
+This is hard too, especially with legacy project management or ERP software.
+Those systems were never designed to feed AI tools.

 • Workforce readiness.
-This matters too, since site teams and project managers need training to trust and correctly interpret AI generated insights rather than ignoring them.
+This matters as much as the technology.
+Site teams and project managers need training to read AI output and trust it.

 • Accountability.
-This remains with human project leaders, since AI can flag risks and inefficiencies, but final decisions on safety, budget, and schedule still require professional judgment.
+This stays with human project leaders.
+AI flags risk and waste, but safety, budget, and schedule calls still need professional judgment.

 How Construction Firms Should Approach AI Adoption